tawmae/tawmae.github.io/aio_mod_tools_command_overview.md

 - ## `!modTranslate [Text]`
   {: .no_toc }

-   Translates a given text into a chosen language.
+   Translates a given text into a chosen language (also works with just `!modTranslate` when used in a reply).

 - ## `!clearChat`
   {: .no_toc }